ScrappyHub/Core-platform/verticals/rgsr/CORE_RGSR_ENGINE_GOVERNANCE.md

 ## 🔒 DATA & ARTIFACT RULES

 - Runs are immutable once sealed
-- Artifacts are hash-verified
+- Artifacts are cryptographically verified
 - Reproducibility is mandatory
-- No silent modification permitted
+- Silent modification is forbidden
-- All exports are permission-gated
+- Export requires permission

 ---

 ## 🛑 PROHIBITED USE

-RGSR may NOT be used for:
+RGSR may not be used for:
 - Data falsification
 - Covert surveillance
 - Weaponization
-- Manipulative experiments
 - Unreviewed public claims
+- Manipulation of results

-Violations trigger:
+Violations trigger enforcement under:
-- Immediate access revocation
-- Audit investigation
-- Permanent record
+- CORE_CONSTITUTIONAL_STOP_LAYER.md

 ---

-## 🧾 GIT IS LAW
+## 🧾 GIT-LOCKED AUTHORITY

-If it is not written in GitHub governance files → it has no authority over RGSR.
+If a rule is not written in CORE governance files →
+it has no authority over RGSR.

 ---

 ## ✅ RATIFICATION

 Ratified by:
+- CORE_VERTICAL_REGISTRY.md
-- CORE Engine Registry
+- CORE_PLATFORM_CONSTITUTION.md
-- CORE Platform Constitution
+- CORE_CONSTITUTIONAL_STOP_LAYER.md
-- CORE Constitutional Stop Layer